jvcleave/ofxOMXPlayer/readme.md

 example-basic:
 Playback of video in texture mode (default)

+example-multiple-players:
+Simultaneous playback 2 videos in non-texture mode

 example-playlist:
 Playback of a folder of videos in texture mode

 example-pixels:
 Example of pixel access that is needed for OpenCv operations/Saving images, etc

+example-restartMovie:
+restart a movie by pressing "r" + ENTER in ssh session (or "r" on attached keyboard)

 example-shader:
 Use of shaders, fbos and video